-The world fears women who push the envelope; those who say “it’s okay to be vulnerable.”
-Weaving humor and light into moments of discomfort or anguish can help to transform those mired in the chains of history.
-Sarah Silverman didn’t make history by sitting in the back and keeping quiet.
-Mental illness isn’t defeat; it is a sometimes-treacherous path to self- realization.
-Beside me stand so very many others in the same heavy shoes, wondering how they got here.
-This is for each and every person who has called or written to tell me they found hope in the context of a dialog I started.
+The world fears women who say it how it is.
+Weaving humor and light into moments of discomfort or anguish can help the light come through.
+This is for each and every person who has called or written to tell me they found hope in a dialog I started.
+Without you, I would never have had the strength.
 Take my secrets, how I cope, how I find light in dark places, and be free.

 The first time I told someone I was depressed, she promised to always be the second mother I thought I needed.
 She fed me the meds I was terrified to take, and they helped.
 She held my hand when I broke.
 To me, she could do no wrong, and I was assured that the feeling was mutual.